 - A. are more essential in achieving a company's strategic vision than are financial objectives. - B. relate to strengthening a company's overall market standing and competitive position. - C. are more difficult to achieve and harder to measure than financial objectives. - D. are generally less important than financial objectives. - E. help managers track an organization's true progress better than financial objectives.

 Strategic objectives relate to target outcomes that indicate a company is strengthening its market standing, competitive position, and future business prospects.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 1 Easy oth strategic and financial phicating
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 1 Easy Learning Objective: 02-02 The importance of setting both strategic and financial objectives.
+Topic: Strategic Management 48.
+Adopting a set of "stretch" financial and "stretch" strategic objectives

-- 48. Adopting a set of "stretch" financial and "stretch" strategic objectives - A. pushes the company to strive for lesser but adequate profitability levels, because the stretch objectives are considered unattainable. - B. is a widely held method for creating a "scorecard" for monitoring company performance. - C. helps convert the mission statement into meaningful company values. - D. challenges company personnel to execute the strategy with greater enthusiasm, proficiency, and understanding. - E. is an effective tool for pushing the company to perform at its full potential and deliver the best possible results.
+A. pushes the company to strive for lesser but adequate profitability levels, because the stretch objectives are considered unattainable.

+B. is a widely held method for creating a "scorecard" for monitoring company performance.

+C. helps convert the mission statement into meaningful company values.

+D. challenges company personnel to execute the strategy with greater enthusiasm, proficiency, and understanding.

+E. is an effective tool for pushing the company to perform at its full potential and deliver the best possible results.